 Our beloved husband, father and grandfather, Raymond “Pete” Hollomon, 85, was welcomed home on May 12, 2026, surrounded by his loving family.
 The only child of Ray and Farrie Hollomon, Raymond was born at home, April 20th, 1941, in Lee’s Summit, Missouri.
 His father walked over a mile during a freak snow storm in order to guide the doctor’s buggy to their house.

 In 1951, the family moved to Merced, California.
 It was here that Raymond deepened his love for hunting, fishing, guns, cars and the great outdoors.
 He was an excellent trumpet player, even receiving scholarship offers.
-Raymond graduated from Merced High School in 1959 and joined the United States Navy where he served on the U.S.S.
-Isle Royale AD-29 from 1960-64..
+Raymond graduated from Merced High School in 1959 and joined the United States Navy, where he served on the U.S.S.
+Isle Royale AD-29 from 1960-64.
 After his honorable discharge from the Navy, Raymond returned home to Lee’s Summit, Missouri.

-Raymond took an avid interest in his children’s sporting endeavors.
-He helped coach Little League Baseball, grade school basketball and he was a Cub Scout Webelos leader.
-In addition, he had a love of gun shows, metal detecting, pawn shops, flea markets and garage sales.
+Raymond loved the outdoors.
+He loved to be in a deer stand pre-dawn watching the forest wake up, shivering and praying for the sun to bring its warmth.
+From spring turkey season to deer season, he could be found in nature.
+Duck and goose hunting were his passions.
+He also took an avid interest in his children’s sporting endeavors.
+He helped coach Little League Baseball, parochial grade school basketball and he led Cub Scout Webelos, as well.
+He had a love of gun shows, metal detecting, pawn shops, flea markets and garage sales.
 He loved the thrill of the chase.

-He will be remembered for the deep love he had for his family, friends and faith.
+Raymond will be remembered for the deep love he had for his family, friends and faith.
 His legacy lives on in the lives he touched, the memories he created, and the love he leaves behind.
 Ray will be forever missed by those who love him.

 Visitation will be held at White Chapel Funeral Home, 6600 NE Antioch Rd, Gladstone, MO 64119, on Monday, May 18, 2026, at 1:00 pm.
 A Funeral Service will follow at White Chapel Funeral Home, 6600 NE Antioch Rd, Gladstone, MO at 2:00 pm.
 A Graveside Service With Military Honors will take place at White Chapel Cemetery, 6600 NE Antioch Rd, Gladstone, MO 64119, on May 18, 2026, at 3:00 pm.